Death of Sohrabuddin Sheikh

-The Sohrabuddin Sheikh encounter case is a criminal case in the Gujarat state after the death of Sohrabuddin Anwarhussain Sheikh on November 26, 2005.
+The Sohrabuddin Sheikh encounter case is a criminal case in the Gujarat state after the death of Sohrabuddin Anwarhussain Sheikh on 26 November 2005.

-On 26 November police shot and killed Sohrabuddin in what they would describe as a police encounter.
-On 28–29 November in a village in Ilol someone murdered and cremated Kauser Bi.
-Some accounts say that someone raped her also.
+On 26 November police shot and killed Sohrabuddin in what they described as an encounter killing.
+On 28–29 November in a village in Ilol someone murdered Kauser (Kausar) Bi.
+Her body was burned.
+Some reports indicated she had also been raped.
 In December Sohrabuddin's brother wrote to the Chief Justice of India claiming murder with police involvement.
 In response, the Supreme Court of India directed the Criminal Investigation Department in Gujarat to take the case from police and themselves investigate it.
-A year later on 26 December 2006 police reported that Tulsiram had escaped from police custody.
-On 28 December a police encounter led to the Tulsiram Prajapati killing between the town of Ambaji and the village of Sarhad Chapri near the border between Gujarat and Rajasthan.

-In May 2014 Narendra Modi became Prime Minister of India, which was related to the case because defendant Amit Shah was his close advisor.
+A year later, on 26 December 2006, police reported that Tulsiram had escaped from police custody.
+On 28 December, a police encounter led to the Tulsiram Prajapati killing between the town of Ambaji and the village of Sarhad Chapri near the border between Gujarat and Rajasthan.
+In May 2014, Narendra Modi became Prime Minister of India, which was related to the case because defendant Amit Shah was his close advisor.
 The court later discharged Shah from the case.

 When the trial presided over by Judge SJ Sharma, began in november 2017 Of 210 witnesses, 92 withdraw or change their earlier testimony and become hostile.
-The special court later acquitted all the 22 accused accused police and officials including Vipul Aggarwal, Abhay Chudasama, Geetha Johri, Dinesh MN, Rajkumar Pandian, P.P.
-Pandey, Ashish Pandya, Amit Shah, Himanshu Singh Rajawat and D. G. Vanzara.
+The special court later acquitted the 22 accused police and officials. and D. G. Vanzara.

-Facts of case
+Background and timeline

 Involved persons

 Accused non-governmental criminals and their associates include Sohrabuddin Sheikh, his wife Kauser Bi, Tulsiram Prajapati, and Sylvester Daniel.
 Accused police and officials include Vipul Aggarwal, Abhay Chudasama, Geetha Johri, Dinesh MN, Rajkumar Pandian, P.P.
-Pandey, Ashish Pandya, Amit Shah, Himanshu Singh Rajawat and D. G. Vanzara.

-Judges, lawyers, and prosecutors involved in the case include JT Utpat, BH Loya, MB Gosavi, and Shrikant Khandalkar.
+Pandey, Ashish Pandya, Amit Shah, and D. G. Vanzara.
+Judges, lawyers, and prosecutors involved in the case included Brijgopal Harkishan Loya and Shrikant Khandalkar.

-Witnesses for the prosecution include Rajnish Rai.

-In addition to the various cases directly connected to the death of Sohrabuddin and his wife, other related cases include the Tulsiram Prajapati killing, the Ishrat Jahan case, the murder of Haren Pandya, and the Popular Builders firing case.